Alessandro Alibrandi: Early life and family

 Alessandro Alibrandi's father, Antonio Alibrandi, came from a wealthy family of Civitavecchia landowners.
 In his days as a law student in the Facoltà di Giurisprudenza (jurisprudence faculty), Antonio Alibrandi was a far-right activist.
 He entered the judiciary in December 1953 and rose to serve as investigating magistrate in Rome for fifteen years.
 Antonio and his wife had three children: Alessandro, born on 12 June 1960, Cristina, and Lorenzo.

 Alessandro enrolled in the Liceo Scientifico Statale John Fitzgerald Kennedy high school, in the Monteverde area.
 It is said that he sometimes used to walk around the Liceo corridors with a gun tucked over his trouser belt.

 Political militancy

 Alibrandi became active in the neofascist party Movimento Sociale Italiano or MSI (Italian Social Movement) from an early age, first in its Fronte della Gioventù (Youth Front), and then in the FUAN (Fronte universitario d'azione nazionale, University Front of National Action).
 Nicknamed "Ali Baba" by his comrades, he quickly gravitated towards armed action.
-Joining him were several schoolmates and friends, most notably Valerio "Giusva" Fioravanti, Massimo Carminati, and Franco Anselmi, all of whom were frustrated with what they perceived to be apathy of the MSI in the face of "communist aggression".
+Joining him were several schoolmates and friends, most notably Valerio "Giusva" Fioravanti, Massimo Carminati, and Franco Anselmi, all of whom were frustrated with what they perceived to be MSI apathy in the face of "communist aggression".